Berlin (Lou Reed album): Live performance

 Reed and producer Bob Ezrin planned a stage adaptation of the album upon its initial release but shelved the plans due to mixed reviews and poor sales.
 In 2007 Reed fulfilled his original hopes by touring the album with a 30-piece band, 12 choristers and Anohni.
 Director Julian Schnabel filmed the concert and released it in 2008 as Berlin: Live at St. Ann's Warehouse, which opened to strong reviews.
 The album was digitally re-mastered and re-released on compact disc to commemorate the event.

 Musical themes

 Instrumentally, Reed plays acoustic guitar.
 As with Reed's previous two studio albums, Berlin re-drafts several songs that had been written and recorded previously.
 The title track first appeared on Reed's solo debut album, only here it is simplified, the key changed and re-arranged for solo piano.
 "Oh, Jim" makes use of the Velvet Underground outtake "Oh, Gin".
 "Caroline Says II" is a rewrite of "Stephanie Says" from VU (though the latter was not released until 1985).
 The Velvet Underground had also recorded an alternative demo of "Sad Song", which had much milder lyrics in its original form.
-"Men of Good Fortune" had also been played by the Velvet Underground as early as 1966; an archival live recording, which can only be heard at the Andy Warhol Museum in Pittsburgh, Pennsylvania, features the song.
+"Men of Good Fortune" had also been played by the Velvet Underground as early as 1966; an archival live recording, which can be heard only at the Andy Warhol Museum in Pittsburgh, Pennsylvania, features the song.